Sundeep220/Django_OCR/README.md

 # Django_OCR
 - A small app that will allow the users to login and upload PDF and image documents.
-The server will generate text from the image/document using OCR or Optical Character Recognition.
+The server will generate text from the image/document by OCR or Optical Character Recognition using Tesseract.

 This Django web app uses pytesseract(https://pypi.org/project/pytesseract/) for OCR.

-Note: This app requires you to install https://github.com/tesseract-ocr/tesseract to be able to use the OCR.
-Also, this app is a MVP.
+Note: This app requires you to install https://github.com/tesseract-ocr/tesseract in your Operating System to be able to use the OCR.

 ## Features